DeepRegNet/DeepReg/demos/unpaired_ct_lung/README.md

 Last commit at which demo was tested: c709a46c345552ae1396e6d7ba46a44f7950aea0

+Note: This demo was tested using one Nvidia Tesla V100 GPU with a memory of 32GB.
+Please ensure that enough memory is available to run the demo otherwise memory allocation errors might arise.

 ## References

 [1] Hering A, Murphy K, and van Ginneken B. (2020).
 Lean2Reg Challenge: CT Lung